Grace University: Athletics

 As a member of the National Christian College Athletic Association (NCCAA), Grace offered sports including basketball, volleyball, and soccer.
 They also briefly offered men's baseball for several years.
 The Lady Royals Volleyball team was named Division II National Champions of the NCCAA in 2005.
 In 2007 and 2008, Grace University hosted the NCCAA Division II Volleyball National Championship.
-The Royals head coach Courtney Moore played for Grace from 2005 to 2008 and was an assistant coach for two seasons.
+The Royals' head coach Courtney Moore played for Grace from 2005 to 2008 and was an assistant coach for two seasons.
 In the six seasons Coach Moore had been a part of Grace volleyball, the team has competed at the National level five times to bring home two final four finishes, one National Runner-up finish and one National Championship.

-In 2008, the Men's Basketball Team won the NCCAA Div.
-II National Championship.
-Starter Paul Putz was named Tournament MVP.
-They were last coached by Willie Williams, who was a member of the 2008 National Championship team.
-The Royals won the NCCAA Div.
-II Central Region Championship in 2012 and 2013.

-The men's soccer team was last coached by Paul Osborne, a former Royals soccer player.
-The soccer team made consecutive appearances in the NCCAA National Tournament in 2002 and 2003.
-The women's soccer team was last coached by Rich Locke, who played at the United States Naval Academy in Annapolis, Maryland.
+The men's soccer team made consecutive appearances in the NCCAA National Tournament in 2002 and 2003.

-The women's basketball team was the 2011 NCCAA Central Region Champion.
-This earned them a birth in the NCCAA Div.
-II National Tournament.
-They are coached by Chaia Huff.
-The Lady Royals won the NCCAA Div.
-II Central Region Championship in 2011 and 2012.

-Arts and music

-In the area of fine arts, the school had the Concert Band, the Women's Chorale, and most notably the Grace Chorale, which tours regularly across the United States and overseas.
-Instrumentalists had opportunities to join ensembles or the Community Concert Band.
-Annual musicals were held as well.